Yeah, sure it is.

 Jeff Dunn did a composer count after the season announcement, and kindly agreed to my posting it here:

 |Adams, John Luther||1|

 So, right: more than twice as much Beethoven as the next two composers combined.
 And if you're alive, being named Adams will go a long way to getting your work performed in San Francisco.
 The Adamses, father John Coolidge and son Samuel Carl, have two works each.
+(John Luther Adams also has a piece programmed.)
 No other living composer has more than one.

 The reason there's all that Beethoven is that the season ends with a three-week Beethoven Festival.
 This is a close follow-on to this past season's Beethoven and Bates concert.
 (This past season, Mason Bates was the living composer who had more than one work performed.)
 There's some fun stuff on the LvB Fest, including a recreation of the four-hour program that introduced a couple of Beethoven's symphonies, a piano concerto, and a few other odd ends, plus a well-cast Fidelio that, for all I know, will match June's incredible Peter Grimes.
 No, wait, not going to happen, because even the best-performed Fidelio isn't as good a work as Grimes.
 Still!

 Now, Terry Teachout quite rightly reminded people a while back on his blog that there are newcomers to this music who've never heard the Beethoven or any of the other guys listed above.
 (I'm pointing a figure at you, SFS: another all-male season.)
 Yes, symphony orchestras have to play a little, or even more than a little, Beethoven, Brahms, Tchaikowsky, etc. Still: see the photo above.
 There's plenty of music I'd like to hear, but how much risk is involved in a season like the upcoming season??